 During your consultation, we will determine which action is appropriate for your situation.

 Can I eat before surgery?

-If you are having intravenous anesthesia, you must not eat or drink for at least eight (8) hours prior to surgery.
-If you forget and eat, your procedure will be postponed or re-scheduled.
+If you are having intravenous sedation or general anesthesia, you must not eat or drink for at least eight (8) hours prior to surgery.
+If you forget and eat, your procedure will be postponed or rescheduled.
 This is for your own safety.